+I assume you know how to clean your airbrush and change your paint consistency (straining, reducing, etc.).
 Because you know a little or a lot about airbrushing you’ll need to do a bit more research to find the kinds of brushes you’re after.
 There’re three ways to go about this.

 Unless you have a good reason to choose external mix you should choose internal mix simply because you get more consistent, more even spray.

 The paint gets introduced into the center of the air stream.